2025–26 Wessex Football League

-The 2025–26 Wessex Football League season will be the 40th in the history of the Wessex Football League since its establishment in 1986.
+The 2025–26 Wessex Football League season was the 40th in the history of the Wessex Football League since its establishment in 1986.
 The league consists of two divisions: the Premier Division and Division One.

 The constitution was announced on 15 May 2025.
 The Premier Division (step 5) promotes two clubs; one as champions and one via a four-team play-off.

 Premier Division

-The Premier Division remains at 20 clubs, after A.F.C.
+The Premier Division remained at 20 clubs, after A.F.C.
 Portchester and Fareham Town were promoted to the Isthmian League South Division, and Blackfield & Langley and United Services Portsmouth were relegated to Division One.

 Four new teams joined the division: